jesseludeman/SmartDogCollar/README.md

 The program was originally programmed using Python, however as the program needs to perform as quickly as possible, I decided to move it to C++.
 It reports how many satellites it's currently talking to, the "fix" mode, latitude, longitude, altitude and speed.
 Based on my current testing, it's accurate to within approximately 4 metres.

-To compile this code on a Raspberry Pi, try: g++ main.cpp -o filename -lgps -lwiringPi
+The program requires the libgps and wiringpi libraries to compile successfully.
+To compile this code on a Raspberry Pi, issue the following command in a terminal window: g++ main.cpp -o filename -lgps -lwiringPi